shihab9784/recent-news/README.md

 VP JD Vance traveled to Switzerland Sunday for fresh talks with Iranian officials.
 Progress was reported, with mediators Qatar and Pakistan calling discussions "positive and constructive."

+# 🗞️ Daily News Digest — Day 4 (June 23, 2026)

+---

+## 🇬🇧 UK Politics — BIG STORY

+### 1. UK Prime Minister Keir Starmer Resigns
+In a historic moment, UK Prime Minister Keir Starmer announced his resignation on June 22 outside 10 Downing Street.
+He said he was no longer the right person to lead Labour into the next general election.
+Starmer will remain as PM until a successor is chosen.
+He informed King Charles by phone before making the announcement.
+His authority had collapsed after Labour lost over 1,100 council seats to Nigel Farage's Reform UK in May's local elections.
+Starmer was Britain's seventh prime minister in a decade.
+Nominations for his replacement open July 9.

+### 2. Andy Burnham Frontrunner to Become Next UK PM
+Greater Manchester Mayor Andy Burnham, 56, has confirmed he will run for Labour leadership after winning a by-election in Makerfield — his entry ticket into Parliament.
+Health Secretary Wes Streeting backed Burnham rather than running himself.
+Burnham is now widely expected to become Britain's next prime minister before Parliament returns in September.

+---

+## 🌍 World & Geopolitics

+### 3. US Eases Iran Oil Sanctions After Nuclear Talks
+In a major diplomatic shift, the US Treasury issued a general license on June 22 authorizing the production, delivery, and sale of Iranian crude oil and petroleum products through August 21, 2026.
+This came after renewed negotiations in Switzerland.
+The waiver is seen as a confidence-building measure as US-Iran nuclear talks move forward.
+Iran is cautiously welcoming but insists no final deal has been signed.

+### 4. Ukraine Strikes Russian Missile Electronics Plant
+Ukraine carried out a precision strike on a Russian facility involved in producing missile electronics.
+Meanwhile, Ukraine signaled its ceasefire terms may be open to some adjustment — the first such signal in months — raising cautious hopes for diplomatic progress.

+### 5. Czech Republic-NATO Row Deepens
+Czech Prime Minister Andrej Babis has barred President Petr Pavel from attending next month's NATO summit in Ankara — an extraordinary move given Pavel is a former senior NATO official.
+The dispute centers on Czech defense spending, which has missed NATO's 2% of GDP target.
+Pavel says he will take the matter to the Constitutional Court.

+### 6. China Sanctions 10 US Defense Companies
+China announced sanctions on 10 American military-related companies in response to a US move barring major Chinese tech firms from US defense contracts.
+The tit-for-tat escalation adds to growing tensions between the two superpowers on trade and defense technology.

+---

+## 🇺🇸 US News

+### 7. Supreme Court Weakens Voting Rights Act Enforcement
+The US Supreme Court left in place a lower court ruling that strikes down a key enforcement mechanism of the Voting Rights Act, limiting protections for minority voters.
+Civil rights groups condemned the decision, warning it could disenfranchise millions ahead of the 2026 midterms.

+### 8. California Drivers Sue Over AI-Driven Gas Pricing
+Drivers in California have filed a lawsuit alleging that AI-powered pricing algorithms used by major gas station chains are being used to unfairly coordinate fuel prices — raising prices in a way that amounts to price-fixing.
+The case is seen as a landmark test of how antitrust law applies to AI systems.

+---

+## ⚽ Sports

+### 9. Messi Becomes World Cup's All-Time Top Scorer
+Lionel Messi scored twice against Austria to reach 18 World Cup goals, surpassing